angielsteele/visitliverpool3/README.md

 ### Visitor goals

-The aim for this site is an information guide about some of the areas in Merseyside.
+The aim for this site is an information guide about some of the areas in Merseyside that might not be known to visitors unfamilar with the local area.
 It is aiming to help visitors decide if they would like to visit Merseyside before making the trip.
 Therefore, the target audience is:

 - People who are undecided about whether they would like to visit the area.

 - People who may not have been to Merseyside before.

-- People who are keen to see what the area has to offer before making a journey.
+- People who are keen to see what the area has to offer before making their journey.

 - People who would like to win a trip to the area.